Stay Updated

 Rule summary showing active state

 A rule in active state.
-The summary shows the configured field, prompt preview, and tools status.
+The summary shows the configured field, prompt, and tools status.
 Click "Disable" to pause it, or "Edit" to change the configuration.

 Disabled Rule